astronomer/docs/astro/audit-logs-reference.md

 ## Common fields

-The following table lists the common fields shared by all three categories of event data.
+The following table lists the common fields shared by all categories of event data.

+#### Table: Common fields in audit logs

 | Field            | Description                                                                                                           |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------- |